 Scotland and the Flemish People Y-DNA Project- Background

-Abernethy, Adie, Anstruther, Armstrong, Ayres, Bailey, Baird, Balliol, Bart, Barty, Beal, Beale, Beaton, Bell, Bels, Bennie, Beveridge, Binnie, Binning, Bishop, Blaw (or Blow), Bonar, Boswell, Bremner, Brodie, Browning, Bruce, Cameron, Campbell, Cant, Clemmet, Clink, Clow, Comyn, Cornelius, Cousin, Cox, Crawfurd, Danks, De War, Deurs, Dewar, Douglas, Dowie, Emery (or Imrie), Enzell Erskine, Flamang, Flamank, Flament, Flammang, Flanderensis, Flanders, Fleeming, Flement, Fleming, Flemish, Flemming, Flemyng, Flockhart, Flucker, Frame, Frisken, Frizall, Furlong, Gentleman, Graham, Grote, Hally, Hamilton, Harrower, Hazeel, Hazel, Hazell, Henman, Holm, Houbron, Innes, Junker, Justice, Kemp, Kessen, Kettle, le Bel, Leith, Leslie, Lindsay, Lochore, Luke, Marriott, Montgomerie, Morran, Morrens, Mortimer, Murray, Mustard, Mutch, Oliphant, Peacock, Petrie, Plender, Plenderleith, Prain, Prayne, Pren and Prenn, Preynne, Pundler, Roche, Roy, Rutherford, Seton, Spalding, Stein, Stewart, Stirling, Sturman, Sutherland, Swankie, Vermont, Waddell, Weddell, Wingate, Woodall, Younger
+Abernethy, Adie, Anstruther, Armstrong, Ayre, Ayres, Bailey, Baird, Balliol, Bart, Barty, Beal, Beale, Beaton, Bell, Bels, Bennie, Beveridge, Binnie, Binning, Bishop, Blaw (or Blow), Bonar, Boswell, Bremner, Brodie, Browning, Bruce, Cameron, Campbell, Cant, Clemmet, Clink, Clow, Comyn, Cornelius, Cousin, Cox, Crawfurd, Danks, De War, Deurs, Dewar, Douglas, Dowie, Emery (or Imrie), Enzell Erskine, Flamang, Flamank, Flament, Flammang, Flanderensis, Flanders, Fleeming, Flement, Fleming, Flemish, Flemming, Flemyng, Flockhart, Flucker, Frame, Frisken, Frizall, Furlong, Gentleman, Graham, Grote, Hally, Hamilton, Harrower, Hazeel, Hazel, Hazell, Henman, Holm, Houbron, Innes, Junker, Justice, Kemp, Kessen, Kettle, le Bel, Leith, Leslie, Lindsay, Lochore, Luke, Marriott, Montgomerie, Morran, Morrens, Mortimer, Murray, Mustard, Mutch, Oliphant, Peacock, Petrie, Plender, Plenderleith, Prain, Prayne, Pren and Prenn, Preynne, Pundler, Roche, Roy, Rutherford, Seton, Smout, Spalding, Stein, Stewart, Stirling, Sturman, Sutherland, Swankie, Vermont, Waddell, Weddell, Wingate, Woodall, Wyles, Younger

 This project is focusing on Scottish families that believe that they may have Flemish roots.
 The project is being developed in tandem with historical research being undertaken at the Institute of Scottish Historical Research